Last updated on September 24th, 2018

 - Baby oil anything you think will get full of juice.
 Check with the venue.
 Most places will provide it.

 - Size doesn’t matter!
-Your main goal is to keep the grapes away from the drain.
+Your main goal is to keep the grapes away from the drain and towards the stompers feet.

 - Bring your own cheering section.